 Since Banff was created in 1885, Alberta has added four other National Parks: Elk Island National Park, Jasper National Park, Waterton Lakes National Park and Wood Buffalo National Park.
 That makes it 5 National Parks in Alberta.

-Canada’s Mountain Parks include Banff, Jasper, Yoho, Kootenay, Waterton Lakes, Mount Revelstoke and Glacier.
-Considering the Canadian Rockies are found on the border of Alberta and British Columbia, it’s not surprising all seven Mountain Parks are found in those two provinces.
+Canada’s Mountain Parks include Banff, Jasper, Yoho, Kootenay, Waterton Lakes, Mount Revelstoke, and Glacier.
+Considering the Canadian Rockies are located on the border of Alberta and British Columbia, it’s not surprising that all seven Mountain Parks are in those two provinces.

-With world renowned winter skiing (in Banff and Jasper) and picture perfect Lake Louise, it’s no shock these Parks are busy year-round.
+With world-renowned winter skiing (in Banff and Jasper) and picture-perfect Lake Louise, it’s no surprise these Parks are busy year-round.

 What is the smallest National Park in Canada?

 It’s closely followed by Point Pelee at 15.2 km².
-The small size is impressive when you realize this park is made up of 63 small islands or parts of islands in Georgian Bay.
-Both these two National Parks – the smallest in Canada, are situated in the province of Ontario.
+The park’s small size is impressive when you realize it is made up of 63 small islands or parts of islands in Georgian Bay.
+Both these two National Parks—the smallest in Canada—are situated in the province of Ontario.

 Largest national park in Canada

-Located in Alberta (and boarding the Northwest Territories), Wood Buffalo tends to do everything on a large scale.
-It’s home to world’s largest wood bison population.
-It’s the birthplace to North America’s largest bird – the Whopping Crane.
+Located in Alberta (and bordering the Northwest Territories), Wood Buffalo tends to do everything on a large scale.
+It’s home to the world’s largest wood bison population and the birthplace of North America’s largest bird, the Whopping Crane.

-And if you’re interested in spotting the largest braver dam in the world, look no further than Wood Buffalo, the largest national park in Canada.
+And if you’re interested in spotting the largest beaver dam in the world, look no further than Wood Buffalo, the largest national park in Canada.

 Parks Canada Pass

-The Discovery Pass gives you access to history, nature and all things park-ish from coast-to-coast.
-You get unlimited access to 80 Parks Canada places including a variety National Historic Sites.
-The Discovery Pass costs $67.70 for an adult, but you can get a family pass of $136.40 for up to 7 people – as long as you’re all crammed into one vehicle.
+The Discovery Pass gives you access to history, nature, and all things park-ish from coast to coast.
+You get unlimited access to 80 Parks Canada places, including a variety of National Historic Sites.
+The Discovery Pass costs $75.25 for an adult, but you can get a family pass of $151.25 for up to 7 people—as long as you’re all crammed into one vehicle.

 This may seem like a lot at first, but you have to remember it’s valid for the year and is cheaper than a one-time family trip to a theme park.
 Did I mention children 17 and under are FREE??
 There aren’t many things in life that are free these days, so I consider this a win!

-Personally, I don’t mind contributing towards our environment and protecting Canadian wilderness.
-There’s also the added bonus that exploring our national parks keeps kids off screens and delivers fresh air and exercise.
-All this leads to (finger’s crossed) tired tots who don’t resist an early to bedtime, so parents can have some time for themselves.
+Personally, I don’t mind contributing to our environment and protecting Canadian wilderness.
+Exploring our national parks also keeps kids off screens and delivers fresh air and exercise.
+All this leads to (fingers crossed) tired tots who don’t resist an early bedtime so parents can have some time for themselves.

 What is not included in your Parks Canada Pass?

 It’s important to note that not everything in the park is covered by the Parks Canada pass.
-The admission to parks and historic sites is included, but extras like camping, accommodations, guided hikes and specialty programs aren’t included.
-Personalized things like reservation fees, firewood, some special events and backcountry overnight use are also not included.
+Admission to parks and historic sites is included, but extras like camping, accommodations, guided hikes, and specialty programs aren’t.
+Personalized things like reservation fees, firewood, some special events, and backcountry overnight use are also not included.

 National Historic Sites

 Your Parks Canada Pass gives you access to more than just our national park’s natural beauty.
-Your pass gives you access to National Historic Sites found in every province in Canada.
-If your or your kids are less outdoorsy, these sites are for you.
+Your pass also gives you access to National Historic Sites in every province in Canada.
+If you or your kids are less outdoorsy, these sites are for you.

 National Historic Sites are places where big things happened in Canada.
-You can learn about Canadian history, diverse cultural communities and indigenous peoples across Canada.
-They can be found in a variety of settings, including archaeological sites, battlefields, heritage houses, places of scientific discovery and more.
+They are places where you can learn about Canadian history, diverse cultural communities, and indigenous peoples across Canada.
+They can be found in a variety of settings, including archaeological sites, battlefields, heritage houses, places of scientific discovery, and more.

 My daughter, who is a very outdoorsy and athletic child, still remembers that time she got to dig like a real archaeologist at the Saint-Louis Forts and Châteaux National Historic Site.
 In addition to being one with nature and bringing history alive, your pass also gives you access to Marine Conservation areas in Ontario and Quebec.

 Check out this complete list of all the parks and sites you can visit with your pass.
-And for more deets on Canada’s National Parks, this is the best book:
+For more deets on Canada’s National Parks, this is the best book:

 You may also be interested in reading: